Are your rubber ducks safe for children?

 What payments will you accept?

 Ducks in the Window® accepts Visa, MasterCard, Discover, Diner, and American Express credit cards.
-For your convenience we also accept all payment methods via PayPal.
+For your convenience we also accept all payment methods via PayPal and Amazon Pay.

 How quickly will my order be processed and shipped?